sourcegraph/openctx/bin/README.md

    - ai.content: (575 characters)
 ```

+`OPENCTX_CONFIG` can be one of:
+- JSON object of config
+- Path to JSON config
+- Provider URI
+- Path to provider bundle

 ## Known issues

 - Using providers from JavaScript bundles fetched over HTTPS requires [Node 22](https://nodejs.org/api/esm.html#https-and-http-imports) and running with the `node --experimental-modules --experimental-network-imports` option.
 These experimental flags are set in the `openctx` CLI when it invokes `node`, so you *should* not need to manually pass these.